SAP/spartacus-docs/_pages/fsa/install/building-the-fsa-storefront-from-libraries-4-0.md

 For a full list of available parameters, see Spartacus schematics [documentation](https://github.com/SAP/spartacus/tree/develop/projects/schematics).

+**NOTE**: After you finish this step, you need to upgrade your FSA Spartacus application to version 4.0.
+For instructions, see ???

 ### Installing Dependencies

+**NOTE**: If you installed dependencies during upgrade to version 4.0, you can skip this step.

 Install dependencies needed by your FSA Spartacus app with the following command: